 Light up musical Christmas Card

 Three days before Christmas, just as I was falling asleep, I had a vision of a led Christmas tree card.
 I imagined it would have a number of charliplexed LED’s blinking in a decorative fashion.
-I had a few ATtiny85 microcontrollers on hand from prior projects, and decided to give it a go.
+I had a few AT Tiny85 microcontrollers on hand from prior projects on hand, and the mice were all asleep, so I decided to give it a go.

 First off came the experimentation with the Charliplex circuit.
-I have not played with charlies in a while.
 A quick google search revealed some interesting sample code specifically written for the ’85.
-It has also been a long time since I used my ISP programmer, so I needed a quick reference of the pinout diagrams, for and the 6 pin ISP programming connector and the ISP pins on the ATtiny.
+Also required is a quick reference of the pinout diagrams for and the 6 pin ISP programming connector and the ISP pins on the ATtiny.

 - USBTinyISP programmer